 Here are the 10 things I miss about Canada

 I’m aware of the borderline exorbitant fees that Visa and Master Card charge merchants to use their service, and I sympathize, but a cashless society is a glorious thing (perhaps Bitcoin will usher in a new era).
-While in Europe, I have been surprised by the number of merchants that don’t accept cash.
+While in Europe, I have been surprised by the number of merchants that don’t accept cards.
 Some cities are great; I don’t recall needing to use cash once in Madrid, but others, notably Berlin, lag far behind.
 Berlin may one day become the most glamorous city in the world, but I’ll never think so until I can travel through the city without a wallet and a pocket full of change.
 In Canada, when I encounter a business that won’t accept credit card, I cancel my purchase and leave.

 Some companies in North America are better at customer service than others, but it’s a major point of discussion in business board rooms.
 In the past few years, I can’t recall a time when a bad customer experience I had in Canada was not resolved quickly and satisfactorily.
 In Europe, it seems every time I try to contact a customer service department, I enter a Kafkaesque rabbit hole, wondering where things went wrong.